What's Hot

 The Risk Clock

-Some things come in cycles; is a common saying I am sure we have all heard before.
+Some things come in cycles is a common saying I am sure we have all heard before.
 This seems to be even more so the case when we are presented with a complex disorder which is stubborn to stamp out.
-We will have moments when everything is going fine, only to be presented with a set of known preconditions over and over again that result in what we thought was under control, suddenly being less so.
+We will have moments when everything looks fine, only to be presented with a set of known preconditions over and over again that result in what we thought was under control suddenly being less so.

 Are risks more seasonal than we would like to first imagine?